Begum Para, Toronto: Controversy

-According to Global Financial Integrity, a Washington-based research firm, around US$ 6 billion was smuggled out of Bangladesh in 2015 through trade manipulation.
-Referring to money laundering, bank and stock market looting, Hussain Muhammad Ershad in his 2014 budget speech said, "Money is being smuggled into Malaysia and Canada.
+According to Global Financial Integrity, a Washington-based research firm, around US$6 billion was smuggled out of Bangladesh in 2015 through trade manipulation.
+Referring to money laundering, bank and stock market looting, former Bangladeshi president Hussain Muhammad Ershad in his 2014 budget speech said, "Money is being smuggled into Malaysia and Canada.
 Some people are setting their home there.
 They have built Begum Para in Canada.
 Where did they get so much money?"